pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 (scripting_sql_usage)=
 ## SQL Usage

-The Gravwell scripting system exposes SQL database packages so that automation scripts can interact with external SQL databases.
-The SQL library requires Gravwell version 4.1.6 or newer.
+The DatalaiQ scripting system exposes SQL database packages so that automation scripts can interact with external SQL databases.
+The SQL library requires DatalaiQ version 4.1.6 or newer.

 The scripting system currently supports the following database drivers: